-Jennifer established her food consulting business, FOODWORX, in 1999 and wears many aprons as a freelance writer, recipe developer, tester and editor, spokesperson and events coordinator.
-She shares her passion for delicious, easy-to-make food in publications such as the LCBO’s Food & Drink and Canoeroots magazines and several websites.
-Jennifer has tested and recipe-edited over 150 cookbooks, has been a recipe contributor to over 20 cookbooks and has taught cooking classes across Canada.
-Working closely with the agricultural world, Jennifer has represented Canada Beef Inc. and Alberta Barley as a media spokesperson, and, for over 10 years, has worked with Farm & Food Care co-ordinating their very popular Media Farm Tours.
-Jennifer is currently the Chair of English-Language Committees and Special Events Coordinator for Taste Canada Awards – Canada’s culinary writing awards.
+Jennifer established her consulting business, FOODWORX, in 1999 and wears many aprons as a freelance writer, recipe developer, tester and editor, spokesperson and events coordinator.
+She shares her passion for delicious, easy-to-make food in publications such as the LCBO’s Food & Drink magazine and several websites.
+Working closely with the agricultural world, Jennifer has represented Canada Beef Inc. and Alberta Barley as a media spokesperson, and, for 15 years, has worked with Farm & Food Care Ontario as Project Coordinator their very popular Influencer Farm Tours.
+Jennifer is currently the Chair of Awards Committees and Special Events Coordinator for Taste Canada Awards – Canada’s culinary writing awards.
+Jennifer has tested and recipe-edited over 200 cookbooks, has been a recipe contributor to over 20 cookbooks and has taught cooking classes across Canada.
 She has made appearances on national and provincial television and radio programs including Canada AM, Breakfast Television Toronto, CTV Morning Ottawa, CHEX TV programs and CBC Radio.

-Jennifer is the author or co-author of six cookbooks: a bestseller, The Complete Book of Pickling (2009), The Dehydrator Bible, co-authored with Jay Nutt and Don Mercer (2009, 2015), also a bestseller with over 100, 000 copies in print, The Complete Trail Food Cookbook, co-authored with Jay Nutt and Don Mercer (2009) and The Complete Root Cellar Book, co-authored with Steve Maxwell (2010), the Complete Curry Cookbook, co-authored with Byron Ayanoglu (2008) and a contributor to Best of Bridge Home Preserving (2014) all from Robert Rose Inc.
+Jennifer is the author or co-author of eight cookbooks: the forthcoming 2nd Edition of the bestselling The Complete Book of Pickling (2009, 2019), Sous Vide Basics (2017), co-authored with Jay Nutt, 150 Best Waffle Maker Recipes (2018), co-authored with Marilyn Haughen, the bestselling, , The Dehydrator Bible, co-authored with Jay Nutt and Don Mercer (2009, 2015), also a bestseller with over 100, 000 copies in print, The Complete Trail Food Cookbook, co-authored with Jay Nutt and Don Mercer (2009) and The Complete Root Cellar Book, co-authored with Steve Maxwell (2010), the Complete Curry Cookbook, co-authored with Byron Ayanoglu (2008) and a contributor to Best of Bridge Home Preserving (2014) all from Robert Rose Inc.

 Jennifer keeps active professionally as a member of the Ontario Home Economics Association.
 Jennifer was the recipient of the 2008 OHEA President’s Distinguished Service Award and the 2016 Ontario Farm Fresh Marketing Association Ambassador Award.
-As a survivor of neuroblastoma, a rare childhood cancer, Jennifer is honoured to be involved in fundraisers for The James Fund for Neuroblastoma Research at SickKids and with their family support program as the Chair of the committee who plan and host a weekend retreat each fall for neuroblastoma families.
+As a survivor of neuroblastoma, a rare childhood cancer, Jennifer is honoured to be involved in fundraisers for The James Fund for Neuroblastoma Research at SickKids and with their family support program as the past chair of the committee who plan and host a weekend retreat each fall for families affected by neuroblastoma.